 We are each unique because of our emotional palette.
 Our emotions drive our behaviors and impact our health in both positive and negative ways.
+Your emotions are the window into the core of your personality.
 Your life is the sum of what you focus on.
 Your Imperative Self controls what you will focus on.
-If you want to change some of the emotions in your emotional palette read on..
+If you want to change your emotional palette read on..

 These Primary Obsessions create your emotions and thus drive your behaviors.
-These emotions are caused by us either fulfilling or failing to fulfill our obsessions.
-I have found that collapsing the obsessional track will cause your habitual negative emotions to become a thing of the past and you can rewrite your mission in life or just enjoy “peace”.
+These emotions are caused by us either fulfilling or failing to fulfill these obsessions.
+I have found that collapsing the obsessional track (healing the memory or memories that created the IS Map) will cause your habitual negative emotions to become a thing of the past.
+Then you can rewrite your mission in life or just enjoy “peace”.

-What is a well-formed Imperative Self Map?
+What is a well-formed Imperative Self ?

 2. Self-concept is positive and secure (evidence is initiated maintained by self):